-As representatives from Federal and local law enforcement and public safety agencies entered the church, they were flanked by honor guards and pipe and drum corps units.
+As representatives from Federal and local law enforcement and public safety agencies entered the church, they were flanked by honor guards and pipe and drum units.

 Blue Mass began in 1934, when police officers gathered to pray for their fallen comrades and seek God’s blessing for their own safety.
 The tradition stopped in the mid-1970s but has since resumed in grander fashion than ever.
 The name “Blue Mass” comes from the traditional color of many officers’ uniforms.